SamerArkab/Detect-Face-Emotions-Using-CNN/README.md

 # Detect Face Emotions Using CNN
-Machine Learning project to get a better understanding of how CNN works.
+Machine Learning project - done through the semester in a group of 3 members.

 During this project I got familiar with:
 - Training dataset.